icoutdoor/icoutdoor.github.io/README.md

 ## Committee page

-Each committee mamber should have a square photo (i.e. width = height) added to the `/img/committee/` directory.
+Each committee member should have a square photo (i.e. width = height) added to the `/img/committee/` directory.
 They should be in the JPEG file format, and should be named after the position name (see the current ones: `president.jpeg` for Pres, `qm.jpeg` for Quartermaster etc).
-Keep the blurms short and write them, along with the nakes, directly into the `committee.html` page (starting from line 26).
+Keep the blurbs short and write them, along with the names, directly into the `committee.html` page (starting from line 26).

 Site originally made by J Howells (Equipment Officer), Christmas 2022.